ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 6. Modify a single character in the signed message and attempt to verify the threshold digital signature.
 7. Confirm that the verification fails, indicating the integrity of the message has been compromised.
 8. Add or remove participants from the group and repeat the threshold digital signature creation and verification process.
-9. Utilize different cryptographic algorithms supported by the BPI for threshold digital signature creation.
+9. Repeat steps 1. through 8. for all cryptographic algorithms supported by the BPI for threshold digital signature creation.
-10. Verify the threshold digital signatures using the appropriate verification algorithm.

 Passing Criteria: